 The MCR for the Company is calculated in accordance with the Solvency II Directive and Delegated regulation.
-The total MCR for the Company as at 31 December 2018 was £1,760m (2017: £1,836m).
+The total MCR for the Company as at 31 December 2019 was £1,642m (2018: £1,760m).

-The change in the amount of the MCR over the year is not material.
+The change in the amount of the MCR over the year is reflective of the reduction in the SCR.